 JU = curse

 JUJUTSU means an occult art for cursing someone in Japanese.
 In Jujutsu Kaisen English version, it’s translated as “Jujutsu sorcery”.

 I think Jujutsu can be translated as “cursed technique”, but this word is used to refer to Jujutsushiki, abilities that are distinctive to each Jujutsu sorcerer.

 Jujutsushiki is also called JUTSUSHIKI in the story.
 SHIKI means formula or style in Japanese and the word Jutsushiki makes meaning of a formula to use cursed energy.

 This kanji letter means to rotate, move around.

 The left part of the character stands for a long way and the right part does something rotating.

 SEN means a battle.
 This kanji frequently appears in manga and anime.

-There’s no word of KAISEN with these kanji combination in Japanese and I guess this is a coined word by the author.
+There’s no word of KAISEN with these kanji combinations in Japanese and I guess this is a coined word by the author.
 The meaning can be interpreted as “endless battles” or “long-continued battles”.

-So the title Jujutsu Kaisen can be understood like “endless cursed technique battles” or something.
+So the title Jujutsu Kaisen can be understood as “endless cursed technique battles” or something.